Home » Cookies Bars & Candy » Key Lime Coconut White Chocolate Chip Cookies

 • A bright green key lime will be more tart than a slightly yellow key lime.
 The yellow hue signifies a more ripe lime as opposed to a “green” key lime.
 Either will work.

-• Key limes tend to have a flavor that’s tart, but not overly acidic, with aromatic floral notes.
+• Key limes tend to have a flavor that’s tart, but not overly acidic compared to lemons, with aromatic floral notes.

 How to Make the Best Key Lime Coconut White Chocolate Chip Cookies Recipe